 - Phone: 423-543-0070

-The Mountain States Health Alliance CNA program covers the basic requirements students will need to provide direct patient care under the supervision of a registered nurse.
+The Ballad Health CNA program covers the basic requirements students will need to provide direct patient care under the supervision of a registered nurse.
 The program meets federal and state requirements for nurse aide training, so graduates are eligible to sit the state certification exam.

 - Be a least 18 years old